rxweb/rxweb/docs/reactive-form-validators/validation-decorators/upperCase.md

 ---
 title: upperCase
-description: Upper Case validation decorator will allow only uppercase to be entered.
-If user tries to enter any string except uppercase then the property will become invalid.
-To use the uppercase decorator on particular property.
+description: Upper Case validation decorator will allow only uppercase to be entered, If user tries to enter any string except uppercase then the property will become invalid.
 author: rxcontributortwo

 ---